jnalanko/VOMM/README.txt

 --four-thresholds [float tau1] [float tau2] [float tau3] [float tau4]
     Use the context formula with the four thresholds tau1,tau2,tau3,tau4

+--store-depths
+    Stores the string depth of every maximal repeat as binary integers into outputdir + "/" + filename_prefix + ".string_depths".
+The binary representation has length that is just enough to store the largest depth.
+    The file is created even if the option is not enabled, but in that case it will be very small.

 --context-stats
     Computes statistics on the contexts.
 Writes two files into the model directory: